How I Saved My Mother’s Life

 My father was diagnosed with colon cancer many years ago.
 He went the conventional route.
 He died.

-If you or a loved one have been diagnosed with a terminal illness and the odds are poor with conventional medicine, just know that there are alternative and complementary approaches that you can pursue.
-To get started, read The Thinking Person’s Guide to Perfect Health and visit acam.org to find an integrative medicine practitioner in your area.
+If you or a loved one has been diagnosed with a terminal illness and the odds are poor with conventional medicine, know that there are alternative and complementary approaches available.
+To get started, read The Thinking Person’s Guide to Perfect Health and visit acam.org to find an integrative medicine practitioner near you.